 As part of the Global Lawyering Initiative, Notre Dame Law students increasingly have a number of opportunities to pursue work experiences abroad during their legal education.
 These opportunities include a growing Honor Scholars Program, opportunities to gain cultural competence by studying law abroad in a variety of locations worldwide, and the London Law Program.
-For over fifty years the Law School’s London Law Program has offered Notre Dame law students the opportunity to study in London and extern with UK barristers, NGOs, U.S. law firms’ London offices, and government agencies, including the U.S. Embassy.
+For over 50 years the Law School’s London Law Program has offered Notre Dame Law students the opportunity to study in London and extern with UK barristers, NGOs, U.S. law firms’ London offices, and government agencies, including the U.S. Embassy.
 These experiences prepare students for an international practice while in the United States or to practice international law abroad after graduation.
-In a virtual event series during the Spring 2021 semester moderated by faculty, the Law School’s International and Graduate Programs Office gathered alumni from around the world to answer students’ questions about how to best prepare for an international legal career.
+In a virtual event series during the Spring 2021 semester moderated by faculty, the Law School’s International & Graduate Programs Office gathered alumni from around the world to answer students’ questions about how to best prepare for an international legal career.
 These alumni shared their insights on the benefits and challenges of practicing law abroad, and shared advice with students on how to design their legal education for international legal practice and cross-border legal issues.

 A common law legal education may be the best asset